ronnyml/snowplow-wiki/setup-guide/2a-setup-a-tracker/javascript-tracker/Integrating-Javascript-tags-onto-your-website.md

 <a name="events" />
 ## 2. Tracking more than just page views: event tracking, ecommerce tracking etc.

 Snowplow has been built to track more than simply page views.
-We believe, as far as possible, that *every* every that can happen on a user journey should be captured in Snowplow, and that includes every in-page events that might not result in a new page load.
+We believe, as far as possible, that *every* event that can happen on a user journey should be captured in Snowplow, and that includes every in-page events that might not result in a new page load.
 (Which are the only events that are captured as by the page view tracking already implemented.)
 The JavaScript Tracker incorporates a number of functions to capture a wealth of events including:

 1. [Custom structured events](2-Specific-event-tracking-with-the-Javascript-tracker#wiki-custom-structured-events).
 A general purpose event tracking tag that can be used to track events like *add-to-baskets*, *video-plays* amongst others.
 It is modelled closely on Google's Event tracking
 2. [Ecommerce transactions](2-Specific-event-tracking-with-the-Javascript-tracker#wiki-ecommerce).
 Use this to track orders placed on your site